 To ensure the best use of kidneys from deceased donors, it is important to try to maximise the benefit to the whole community from this scarce and valuable resource.
-In several international programs, donor kidneys with greater estimated survival are preferentially allocated to recipients predicted to have a longer life-expectancy after transplantation; donor kidneys with shorter estimated survival are preferentially allocated to recipients predicted to have a longer life-expectancy after transplantation; donor kidneys with shorter estimated survival are preferentially allocated to recipients predicted to have a shorter life expectancy.
+11,12 In several international programs, donor kidneys with greater estimated survival are preferentially allocated to recipients predicted to have a longer life-expectancy after transplantation; donor kidneys with shorter estimated survival are preferentially allocated to recipients predicted to have a shorter life expectancy.
 Acceptance of a kidney with shorter estimated survival is often with the expectation of a shorter waiting time.
 The goal of so-called "survival matching" is to optimise graft survival from a wide range of donors, while giving a wide range of people on dialysis the opportunity to benefit from transplantation.
 As of May 2021, the principle of "survival matching" has been introduced in part to the kidney matching algorithms in Australia.
-The kidney matching algorithm continues to be enhanced and further work is underway to improve organ utility via the Kidney Donor Risk Index - Expected Post Transplant Survival (KDPI-EPTS) matching.
-Further information on the kidney matching algorithm can be found in section 5.4.
+The kidney matching algorithm continues to be enhanced and further work is underway to improve organ utility.
+Further information on the kidney matching algorithm can be found in Section 5.4.